 After a four-wheel-drive vehicle with a bit more off-road clout than the average SUV?
 Our top 10 best 4x4s list has you covered…

-If you require a tough vehicle with extra grip for slippery road conditions or serious off-road forays, while also being well set up for normal road driving, the best 4x4s will cover both bases.
+If you require a tough vehicle with extra grip for slippery road conditions or serious off-road forays, but still want to be well set-up for normal road driving, the best 4x4s will cover all the bases.
 We’ve also prioritised durability and practicality in making our selection, paying particular attention to low running costs, safety kit and value-for-money prices.
 If that sounds like your perfect new car, you’ve come to the right place.

 - Land Rover Defender

 - Suzuki Ignis

 What is a 4x4?